IDENTIFYING AND UNDERSTANDING ADHD IN CHILDREN AND TEENS

 THE ASSESSMENT PROCESS

-A typical ADHD assessment takes approximately 12 hours to complete and begins with an initial online intake appointment, during which background information is gathered, assessment process is planned, and consent is reviewed.
-This comprehensive assessment helps to provide a detailed understanding of an individual’s functioning and involves the administration of the following measures:
+A typical ADHD psychoeducational assessment takes approximately 12 hours to complete, costs $2,820.00, and begins with an initial online intake appointment, during which background information is gathered, assessment process is planned, and consent is reviewed.
+A comprehensive written report is provided after testing is completed.
+Results are reviewed together during a feedback meeting.
+From initial intake to the feedback meeting, the typical assessment timeline is four to six weeks.
+This comprehensive assessment helps to provide a detailed understanding of an individual’s functioning may involve the administration of the following measures:

 WPPSI-IV (ages 2.5 to 7)